MuhamedKamil/Tahaluf_2/README.md

 2- Using Convoultion Neural Network for training the data

-3- calculate Receptive field
+3- Calculate Receptive field

-4- calculate FLOPS and MAACs
+4- Calculate FLOPS and MAACs

 Links
 ------------